astrolabsoftware/astrolabsoftware.github.io/about.md

 which cannot be done without the help of state-of-the-art tools.
 This has to be matched by sophisticated and robust analysis performed on many powerful machines, as we need to process or simulate several times data sets.

-AstroLab aims at providing state-of-the-art cluster computing softwares to overcome modern science challenges.
+AstroLab is an organisation aiming at providing state-of-the-art software tools to overcome modern science challenges faced by research groups.
+Sharing R&D efforts between groups, improving interoperability between industry and research in open source projects, and developing new collaborative tools will allow research communities to more fully exploit the big data ecosystem tools.

 ## How to contribute?